Miami Tax Evasion Lawyer

 Remember: It is the responsibility of the government to prove beyond a reasonable doubt that any tax returns that were not filed were purposefully ignored.
 This can be hard to prove when you have a solid defense.
 At Hager & Schwartz, P.A. our Miami tax evasion attorneys would like to provide that solid defense.

 Our goal is to defend your freedom and protect your rights throughout the criminal trial.
-Our legal team has more than 40 years of combined experience.
+Our legal team has nearly 50 years of combined experience.
 These years have taught us how best to approach cases involving federal crimes.

 Brett Schwartz is one of the best attorneys

 “Brett Schwartz is one of the best attorneys available in Florida.
 I was charged with a DUI with Serious Bodily Injury and Leaving the Scene.
 I was facing a possible 10 year sentence with a Judge that rejected our plea on several occasions and seemed to have a soft spot for cases like this.
 And then when everything seemed hopeless and I spent my ...”

 I thoroughly recommend Brett Schwartz as a defense attorney.

 “I thoroughly recommend Brett Schwartz as a defense attorney.
 He worked tirelessly and relentlessly to get my case dropped even before it went to trial.
 He succeeded, although the odds were heavily stacked against us.
 Thanks to our overcrowded justice system, the entire ordeal took two months, and was the most stressful experience of my ...”

 Thanks Brett...sound strategy and a willingness to go the extra mile made all the difference!

 “Brett aggressively handled my felony cases and the outcome directly reflected his tenacity.”